BouzianeAminePro/Ha-uki/REQS.md

 # Game form

     [x] Remove start and end date, spzecify only the start date / hour, and the duration.

+# Game Card

+    [] show more information like start date duration

+# Squad

+    [] case answer no for a invitation, make a line on the name/email/picture

 # Performance